Milan9805/cdk-set-topic-attributes/README.md

 This application contains the AWS CDK code for deploying an SNS Topic and a Lambda which is then invoked (via a GitHub Action) to set the attributes involved with the SNS Topics delivery retry policy.

-## Deploying Infrastructure to AWS via CDK locally
+## Deploying to AWS via CDK locally

 ### Pre-requisite utilities